serdeliuk/FrameBufferSerialPortLib/README.md

       0 = disable delay
 ```

-You can change the color of the text output to GREEN or red using following escape chars
+You can change the color of the text output to GREEN or RED using following escape chars

 ` \v for GREEN \v` v for victory <br>
 ` \a for RED \a` a for alert